Chapter 96 BWV 215 Preise dein Glücke, gesegnetes Sachsen

 A cantata of homage.

 Once again the opening chorus will sound familiar to most listeners.
 On this occasion it is not because Bach derived it from an earlier work (as in Cs 207 and 207a) but because he used it for a subsequent one.
-This chorus, or a section of it, was to become the Osanna from the Bm Mass.
+This chorus, or a section of it, was to become the Osanna in the Bm Mass.

 The cantata, in this form, was presented along with a torch-light procession by the students of Leipzig university on the occasion of a visit by Augustus the Third, Elector of Saxony and King of Poland in 1734 (Dürr p 834).
 The new monarch subsequently acquired little of the military reputation of his father, Augustus the Strong, who had ruled for over thirty years and was rumoured to have sired nearly four hundred children, almost all of them illegitimate.
 Augustus the Third kept a palace in Dresden and was more interested in opera and the arts, acquiring the soubriquet ‘Augustus the Fat’.
 The point of interest for us is that Bach almost certainly based the powerfully bellicose movements of this cantata upon the reputation of the father rather than that of the son.

 It is thought that, with little time to prepare the work Bach probably made use of several existing movements from works now lost although, apart from the first movement, this must remain a matter of conjecture.
 The work stands apart from the majority of the cantatas of homage in that no use is made of allegorical or mythical figures, the emphasis being wholly upon the King, his heritage and assumed qualities and what they mean for his subjects.